peter88213/nv_it/README.md

 ## Credits

-The Italian translations are provided by [Sandro Mattei](https://github.com/oldstonegryzzly).
+The Italian translations of the user interface are provided by [Sandro Mattei](https://github.com/oldstonegryzzly).

 ---